Skip to content

 Board games for beginners

 My suggestion for your tiniest gamers is start small, short, and go with the flow.
-Simple games like Memory, Go Fish, and Bingo with pictures don’t require a lot of steps and each round is great for short attention spans.
+Simple games like Memory, Go Fish, and Bingo with pictures don’t require a lot of steps, and each round is great for short attention spans.
 Consider introducing a younger sibling to a game session with an older sibling, simply allowing your little one to hold your cards or spin the spinner.
-And for my fellow Type A parents out there, it’s ok to make a bit of a mess and play outside of the rules.
+For my fellow Type A parents out there – it’s ok to make a bit of a mess and play outside of the rules.
 This scene ensued when my boys were young – gotta roll with it sometimes!

 board game shenanigans